Tower-Numid/EncoreMP/README.md

 # :gear: EncoreMP :gear:

-EncoreMP is a fork of tes3mp V0.8.1
+Welcome to EncoreMP, an engine level overhaul of many of Morrowind's core mechanics.

-The original tes3mp project can be found here: https://github.com/TES3MP
+EncoreMP is a fork of tes3mp V0.8.1.
+The original tes3mp project is hosted here: https://github.com/TES3MP

 Asides from the mechanical changes listed in this file, and the code changes detailed in the "EncoreMP V0.80 compiling notes" file, all of the code used in this project is unchanged from tes3mp.

-Just about all of this needs playtesting, so feedback is greatly appreciated!
+All of this needs playtesting, so feedback is greatly appreciated!
 You can leave comments on the project discussion page on Github.

 The tes3mp project information has been copied below from the V0.8.1 tes3mp project readme.
 If you enjoy this work, please support tes3mp and OpenMW.

-**EncoreMP project information**
+### **EncoreMP project information**

 This is the first public (beta) release of EncoreMP: V0.80